ADSense script

 Only a handful of souls survived the sinking, the icy embrace of the Baltic sea in January will take even the strongest and the refugees on the ship were mostly women, children and the elderly fleeing the wrath of the Soviets who were expected to show no mercy to their invaders after four years of bloody war.

-War never changes and neither do refugees.
-The only thing that changes is the names and nationality of the people suffering.
+War never changes and neither do refugees, only the names and nationality of the people suffering change.

 What effect this would have had on Orren's childhood, I can only imagine, growing up as a child in a foreign country with a German parent.
-Germans weren't popular at the end of the war, to say the least, and children will take what their parents express and exaggerate it in a microcosm of emotions and violence.
+People from the losing side of any war of aggression are rarely popular at the end of it, and children will take what signs they pick up from their parents and exaggerate them into a microcosm of emotions and violence.

-I can imagine him being singled out for his heritage, beaten or called names no child should ever be called, or worse.
+I can imagine him as a young, frightened boy being singled out for his heritage, beaten or called names no child should ever be called, or worse.

 Sympathy for the devil or empathy for the evildoer, I believe we all start out with good intentions and evil is what happens when we get lost along the way to grandmas house when there isn't a woodsman to come to the rescue.

-Imagining his childhood and what it must have been like, I can sympathize with him, feel empathy to a degree and come close to forgiving or at least letting go.
+Imagining his childhood and what it must have been like, I can sympathize with him, feel empathy to a degree and come close to forgiving or at least letting go of the hatred I felt for so long.

 Whether my brother and sister would have agreed with that, I cannot say.